reflectionalist/DS-PhPL/README.md

 languages_.
 In each week's meeting (except the first which will be a kickoff introduction), one of you will present _an_ article announced in the previous week and afterwards lead a discussion about it involving all attendants.
-All of you are required to read the article and submit a _summary_ of it _one day before_ each week's meeting.
+All of you are required to read the article and submit a _summary_ of it _24 hours before_ each week's meeting.
 The one who volunteers to be the leader of that week's meeting of course need also prepare for presentation and moderation.